JorgeAndOmics/af2nf/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](https://chat.openai.com/LICENSE) file for details.